egabosh/dabo/README.md

 ```

 ### 3. Configuration
+Not necessary if you use the dabo Playbook

 Edit docker-compose.yml or create docker-compose.override.yml to fit yout needs e.g. domain and network settings or basic auth, e.g. for traefik and letsencrypt:
 ```
 echo '